rafaelcamargo/ng-surprise/README.md

 ```

 ### Trigger
 Should be a sequence of keycodes to be performed by the user.
 It's not an Array.
-It should be necessarily a String with keycodes separeted by comma with no spaces between keycodes and commas.
+It should be necessarily a String with keycodes separeted by comma with no spaces between them.
 The event attribute responsible to inform which code user has performed is `keydown`.
-You can easily discover the keycodes you want to use in your trigger on the following page: http://www.w3.org/2002/09/tests/keys.html
+You can easily discover the keycodes you want to use as your trigger on the following page: http://www.w3.org/2002/09/tests/keys.html

 ## Release History
-- 2015/07/26 **v0.1.0** : Initial release *tests still in progress*
+- 2015/07/29 **v0.1.0** : Initial release *tests still in progress*